Our plans for the gardens

 The Darwin Centre courtyard

 Having journeyed from the very beginning of life on Earth in the east garden through to the present day in the west, the Darwin Centre courtyard will be a space where visitors can reflect on what the future of nature might look like.

-In what is currently a stark and empty space, lifted paving and imaginative planting will showcase how much biodiversity can thrive in urban areas and how important green spaces are in cities.
 Seasonal stories and scientific research beds will provide inspiration on what we can all do to help make towns and cities more resilient, liveable and sustainable for us and nature.